hueske-digital/restic/README.md

 # Backups

-This repository contains Restic – a fast, secure, efficient backup program.
+This repository contains Backrest – a fast, secure, efficient backup program with GUI.

 ## Requirements